hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/4 - Partitioning.md

 ```
 *Figure: Comparison of cache locality.
 Wide rows (left) reduce the number of rows per page, which increases the number of pages the database must read.
 Narrow rows (right) allow more rows to fit into a single page, improving I/O efficiency.*

-**PII**\
-In the text below the term **PII** is used.
-This abbreviation stands for *Personally Identifiable Information* — data that can be used to identify an individual, either directly (e.g., name, social security number) or indirectly (e.g., date of birth, address, IP address).

 ---

 ### When vertical partitioning helps
 - **Performance:** Narrower hot tables (frequently read) keep more rows per page in memory and reduce I/O.
-- **Security & compliance:** Sensitive fields (PII) can be isolated in a separate table/schema with tighter privileges.
 - **Update frequency:** Separate “hot” frequently updated columns from “cold” rarely changing columns.
 - **Cache efficiency:** Narrow rows fit better in memory/cache; indexes can be smaller and more selective.